 It is not always possible to tell that counterfeit Xanax contains fentanyl.
 Drug producers use pill presses to make their product almost indistinguishable from the real product.
 However, anxiety medications like Xanax are often laced with other drugs and ingredients.
 This includes fentanyl, a drug that is up to 50 times stronger than heroin.

 Those who manufacture these products place fentanyl into the pill.
 It is pressed into a pill form and labeled the same as Xanax, a drug often taken to help reduce anxiety and seizures.
 The problem with purchasing these fake Xanax pills is that there is no real way to know if the drugs are fake – they have the same style, same cuts and design in the pill, the same feeling, and even the same taste.
 They have the same inscription on them, too.
 Sometimes, they are put into prescription bottles to make them look real as well.

 Why Do Those Selling Xanax Lace Them with Fentanyl?

 There are various reasons why drug sellers may do this.
 Often, it is due to the highly addictive qualities of fentanyl.
 Increasing addiction means a person will need to come back time and time again for more of the drugs.
 It may also be to create a more pronounced effect.

-What Are the Risks of Using Fentanyl?
+What Are the Dangers of Fentanyl?

 Fentanyl is a type of synthetic opioid.
 Doctors prescribe it for very short periods of time to alleviate intense pain, which is often pain that does not improve with any other drug.
 Because of how potent it is, fentanyl can create intense side effects, including overdose.
 Some of the risks include: